zulip/zulip/docs/prod-maintain-secure-upgrade.md

 ### Applying Ubuntu system updates

+The Zulip upgrade script will automatically run `apt-get update` and then `apt-get upgrade`.
+If you'd like to minimize downtime, you should do an apt upgrade before running the Zulip upgrade script (and then restart the server and check everything is working) before running the upgrade script.

-While the Zulip upgrade script runs `apt-get upgrade`, you are responsible for running this on your system on a regular basis between Zulip upgrades to ensure that it is up to date with the latest security patches.
+Also note that you are responsible for running this on your system on a regular basis between Zulip upgrades to ensure that your system is up to date with the latest upstream security patches.

 ### API and your Zulip URL